drivendataorg/zamba/docs/slowstart-lib.md

 ```
 A few of things to note.

-1. The data directory `vids_to_classify/` is passed to the `ModelManager` as a
+1. The data directory `vids_to_classify/` should be passed to the `ModelManager` as a string.
-Python string (i.e., it is wrapped in quotes).
 2. The data path and prediction path are not listed at the start of prediction,
  as they were in the command line interface.
 In other words, the verbosity is
  less.
 3. The `save=True` argument passed to the predict method will lead to the same
 `output.csv` as before.
 By default this argument is `False`, so calling
 `manager.predict('vids_to_classify/')` _without_ `save=True` would **not** save
- the output, although the output would still be displayed on the command line.
+ the output, although the output would still be sent to standard out.

 Otherwise, the output is just the same!
 Unless otherwise specified using the
 `pred_path` argument in `ModelManager.predict`, the predictions will be output
 to the working directory under the name `output.csv`, just as specified in the
 [Quickstart](quickstart.html).

+#### You can find all of the parameters for `predict` in the module documentation.